Competition numbers of planar graphs: A new parameter of a graph related to competition number

 Then (\ref{eqn:cn1}) and (\ref{eqn:cn2}) yield the desired inequality. \end{proof}

 Opsut's inequality for competition numbers immediately follows from Proposition~\ref{prop:base2} and Theorem~\ref{prop:cn}.

-\begin{Prop} Let $G$ be a graph with an effective competition cover $\CCC$.
-Then $p(G)$ is attained by any digraph accompanying $\CCC$.
+\begin{Prop} Let $G$ be a graph with a competition-effective edge clique cover $\CCC$.
+Then $\widetilde{k}(G)$ is attained by any digraph accompanying $\CCC$.
 Furthermore,

 for any digraph $D$ accompanying $\CCC$. \end{Prop} \begin{proof} Let $D$ be a digraph accompanying $\CCC$.
-By definition, $D$ has exactly $\theta_e(G)$ vertices of in-degree nonzero.
-Therefore, by Theorem~\ref{thm:hall}, $D$ has the smallest number of vertices of in-degree nonzero.
-This implies that $D$ has the largest number of vertices of in-degree $0$.
-By the definition of $p(G)$, $p(G)$ is attained by $D$.
-Now, since the number of vertices of in-degree nonzero is $\theta_e(G)$ and the number of vertices of in-degree $0$ is $p(G)$ in $D$, we have $|V(D)| = p(G)+ \theta_e(G)$. \end{proof}
+By definition, $D$ has exactly $\theta_e(G)$ vertices of indegree nonzero.
+Therefore, by Theorem~\ref{thm:hall}, $D$ has the smallest number of vertices of indegree nonzero.
+This implies that $D$ has the largest number of vertices of indegree $0$.
+By the definition of $\widetilde{k}(G)$, $\widetilde{k}(G)$ is attained by $D$.
+Now, since the number of vertices of indegree nonzero is $\theta_e(G)$ and the number of vertices of indegree $0$ is $\widetilde{k}(G)$ in $D$, we have $|V(D)| = \widetilde{k}(G)+ \theta_e(G)$. \end{proof}

 In the following, we present some sufficient conditions for a graph to make the inequality given in Theorem~\ref{prop:cn} sharp.